Best National Park Wedding Venues in the U.S.

 Best National Park Wedding Venues in the U.S. | Between the Pine Elopement Photography.png

-• All year is amazing in Hawaii
+• Year-round – seriously, any time of year is amazing in Hawaii

-Traveling to Haleakala National Park:
+How to travel to Haleakala National Park:

-• Fly in to Maui
+• Fly in to Kahului Airport (OGG) on Maui

 • Pa Ka’oao

-This quick hike up from the visitor’s center parking lot will help you avoid the crowds at sunrise.
+• This quick hike up from the visitor’s center parking lot will help you avoid the crowds at sunrise.
 The view from the top of the trail leads directly into the volcano’s crater.

 • Leleiwi Overlook

-If early morning sunrises aren’t your thing, then Leleiwi Overlook is a great option!
-There are smaller crowds here and the view looks over the crater and cliffs.
+• If early morning sunrises aren’t your thing, then Leleiwi Overlook is a great option! there are smaller crowds here and the view looks over the crater and cliffs.
 The lookout faces east, making it not the ideal location if you’re hoping for an epic sunrise view for your national park wedding.

 • Hosmer’s Grove Nature Trail